DeclanChidlow/vale.rocks/src/posts/a-year-with-the-framework-laptop-13.md

 ## Community

 It isn't just Framework themselves that support their products, but also the surrounding community.
-The community cultivated around the Framework Laptop is truly exceptional, the likes I haven't seen with any other product.
+The community cultivated around the Framework Laptop is truly exceptional, the likes of which I haven't seen with any other product.
 The company hosts an open and highly constructive forum where users share all sorts of things.
-Every second day, someone shares some crazy thing, like [spring loaded expansion cards](https://community.frame.work/t/spring-loaded-expansion-card/36013) or a [crazy new form factor](https://community.frame.work/t/framework-gaming-handheld-video/36591).
+Every second day, someone shares some crazy thing, like [spring-loaded expansion cards](https://community.frame.work/t/spring-loaded-expansion-card) or a [crazy new form factor](https://community.frame.work/t/framework-gaming-handheld-video).
 It's excellent to see.
 I've found that any issue I've encountered, no matter how obscure (and trust me, I stumble upon some pretty obscure ones), has had some solution or ongoing discussion within the forums.

 ## Overall Evaluation